 Human error is the most likely cause of an ABO incompatibility reaction.
 If your transfusion uses the wrong blood type, it could be the result of mislabeled blood, incorrectly completed forms, or a failure to check donated blood before the transfusion.

 Medical staff will stop the blood transfusion if they suspect you might be having an incompatibility reaction.
-They’ll tell the blood bank about it because there’s a risk that the wrong blood could also have been given to other patients.
+They’ll tell the blood bank about it, because there’s a risk that the wrong blood could also have been given to other patients.

 Your doctor will test samples of your blood for evidence of destruction of your red blood cells.
-They’ll also test your urine to see if it has hemoglobin, a component released from broken-down blood cells.
+They’ll also test your urine to see if it contains hemoglobin, a component released from broken-down blood cells.
 They’ll double-check your blood type and carry out the crossmatch procedure again.